Blixibon/css_weapons_in_hl2/README.md

 * Most weapons' cartridges have been adapted to HL2's ammo types, although a few new CS:S-inspired ammo types have also been added which use values in-line with Half-Life 2's other ammo types.
 	* **Adaptation examples:**
 		* The Five-SeveN and P90 use 9mm instead of 5.7×28mm.
-		* The Deagle uses .357 Magnum ammo instead of .50AE. *(This is partially inspired by Half-Life: Opposing Force.)*
+		* The Deagle uses .357 Magnum ammo instead of .50AE.
 	* **Ammo type port examples:**
 		* The main rifle cartridge, 5.56 NATO, is replicated in HL2 and uses a player damage output in between the HL2 Pistol and the HL2 AR2.
 		* The P228 cartridge, .357 SIG, is replicated in HL2 and deals half the damage output of HL2's .357 Magnum.